ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 ## Build the Java back-end programs

-To build the Java program sources on your system, simply run the following Maven command:
+To build the Java program sources on your system, run the following command in this directory:

 `mvn clean install`